 National Theatre Live

 The ruined aftermath of a bloody civil war.
 Ruthlessly fighting to survive, the Macbeths are propelled towards the crown by forces of elemental darkness.
 Shakespeare’s most intense and terrifying tragedy, directed by Rufus Norris, will see Rory Kinnear and Anne-Marie Duff return to the National Theatre to play Macbeth and Lady Macbeth.

 Tuesday May 15 at 7pm with live satellite Q&A with Matthew Bourne after the screening.
-Booking from 2pm Friday March 23; running time approximately 150 minutes including an interval
+Booking open now; running time approximately 150 minutes including an interval

 Matthew Bourne’s Cinderella is a thrilling and evocative love story set in London during the Second World War.
 The internationally acclaimed choreographer’s interpretation of the classic fairy tale has, at its heart, a true wartime romance.
 Bourne’s vivid story telling has never been more heart-stopping and touching, and will take the audience into the heart of Prokofiev’s magnificent score.
 Starring Ashley Shaw, Andrew Monaghan, Michela Meazza, Liam Mower and Alan Vincent.

 Wednesday May 16 at 8pm.
 Running time approximately 150 minutes including an interval